cfallah2k/BrightPath/README.md

 # BrightPath - Out of School Children Tracking Solution

-A community-driven platform to track enrollment, retention, and learning outcomes for out-of-school children in Ghana.
+A community-driven platform to track enrollment, retention, and learning outcomes for out-of-school children in Liberia.

 ## Project Structure